 Upon notification by OPM, agencies should immediately inform award recipients of their selection; however, agencies shall not make any public announcement until authorized by OPM.
-Additionally, if public recognition is approved, and upon OPM receipt of the appropriate releases of information by the recipients, OPM may release the nomination information to external agencies such as the Senior Executives Association (SEA).
+Additionally, if public recognition is approved, OPM reserves the right to recognize winners as appropriate.
+OPM may release the nomination information to external agencies such as the Senior Executives Association (SEA).
+Award recipients may opt-out of public recognition upon written notification to PRAprogram@opm.gov.